queuetestev/podinfo/README.md

 Specifications:

 * Health checks (readiness and liveness)
-* Graceful shutdown on interrupt signals
+* Graceful shutdown on interrupt signalst
 * File watcher for secrets and configmaps
 * Instrumented with Prometheus and Open Telemetry
 * Structured logging with zap